StellaAthena/model_card/README.md

 GPT-Neo 2.7B is a transformer model designed using EleutherAI's replication of the GPT-3 architecture.
 GPT-Neo refers to the class of models, while 2.7B represents the number of parameters of this particular pre-trained model.
 It is the same size as OpenAI's "Ada" model.

+## Training data

+GPT-Neo 2.7B was trained on the Pile, a large scale curated dataset created by EleutherAI for the purpose of training this model.

+## Training procedure

+This model was trained for 400,000 steps on the Pile.

 ## Intended Use and Limitations

 This way, the model learns an inner representation of the English language that can then be used to extract features useful for downstream tasks.
 The model is best at what it was pretrained for however, which is generating texts from a prompt.